ApiLogicServer/Docs/docs/Tech-Learning.md

 ## Fully Customizable - Standard Python, Flask, SQLAlchemy

+Creating the executable project requires no background in Flask, SQLAlchemy, or even Python.
+In fact, you can use the created project to learn these technologies, by "fiddling" with a running system that's already delivering value (e.g, enabling custom UI dev, integration).

-The created project is a standard Flask/SQLAlchemy project.
-Customize and extend it with all the fundamentals learned in conventional Tutorials, and App Fiddle.
+That's because the created project is a standard Flask/SQLAlchemy project.
+Customize and extend it with all the fundamentals you learned in conventional Tutorials, and in the App Fiddle, with your favorite IDE.

 &nbsp;